Charles Porter (Lord Chancellor of Ireland): Family

 Four years after Porter's death, Parliament passed a motion to protect the property rights of his children.
 This seems to confirm the general belief that Porter died in a condition of considerable poverty, although his second wife was a wealthy heiress.

+He died at his house in Chancery Lane, Dublin.

 Character

 Porter's strong opinions and his refusal to compromise on his principles made him numerous enemies in the political sphere; yet in private life, according to Lord Guildford, he was universally loved as a man who was witty, generous, hospitable and magnanimous.
 His antipathy to William Neave caused some adverse comments, in a man normally very willing to forgive his political enemies.
 His fondness for drink and other forms of pleasure undoubtedly damaged his career, although his hospitality increased his popularity in Dublin: one enemy sourly blamed the failure of his impeachment on his "dinner guests" in the Commons.

-He was a success as Lord Chancellor of Ireland, having a reputation for integrity and impartiality - despite criticisms from his English counterpart, John Somers, 1st Baron Somers, who wrote brutally that his death was a blessing for all concerned, a view heartily shared by Charles Talbot, 1st Duke of Shrewsbury.
+He was a success as Lord Chancellor of Ireland, having a reputation for integrity and impartiality – despite criticisms from his English counterpart, John Somers, 1st Baron Somers, who wrote brutally that his death was a blessing for all concerned, a view heartily shared by Charles Talbot, 1st Duke of Shrewsbury.
 Those of a contrary view included William III, who normally regarded his Ministers with a complete lack of human emotion, but who went so far as to say on Porter's death that he "was sorry for the loss of a good Chancellor", and, as a rare mark of his regard, arranged for a grant of land to Porter's impoverished daughters, later confirmed by Parliament.
 Despite his chronic need of money Porter prided himself on not taking bribes.
 The second Earl of Clarendon, who had a very low opinion of the legal profession in general, said that Porter and their mutual friend Roger North were "the only two honest lawyers I ever knew".
 North himself praised Porter's many good qualities, including magnanimity, self-control and the cheerfulness with which he endured misfortune.